Dual Diagnosis Treatment Oswego, IL

 Family Guidance Centers Inc - 6.6 miles from Oswego, IL

-Family Guidance Centers Inc is a dual-diagnosis treatment center in Aurora, Illinois that offers treatment for drug and alcohol addiction and mental health disorders that include obsessive compulsive disorder as well as paranoid personality disorder.
+Family Guidance Centers Inc is a dual diagnosis treatment center in Aurora, Illinois that provides treatment for mental health and substance use disorders that include bipolar disorder as well as thought disorders.

 Address: 751 Aurora Avenue, Aurora, IL 60505 in Kane County